DennisFrauen/dennisfrauen.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Causal inference & machine learning
+  - Causal machine learning
   - Probabilistic modeling
   - Off-policy learning
   - (Causal) algorithmic fairness
+  - Uncertainty quantification

 # Education to show in About widget
 #education: